epfl-lts2/gspbox/README.md

 as the first command from the installation directory.
 This will try to compile the mex interface for the third party components: AMD and LDL.

+You need the library stdc++ to compile AMD and LDL.
+On Ubuntu you can type:

+        sudo apt-get install libstdc++6

 Installing third party software
 ====